Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Method

-\paragraph{Extraction set} We extract intrinsic and prompted value vectors from a large-scale conversational dataset (Figure \ref{fig:overview}).
-To generate responses in authentic conversational contexts, we use a curated version of the ShareGPT\footnote{\url{https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered}} and LMSYS-Chat-1M \citep{zheng2024lmsyschatm, han-etal-2025-value}.
-It consists of 26,334 first-turn English queries from human-LLM interactions relevant to Schwartz's values.
+\textbf{Extraction set.} To extract value vectors from authentic conversational contexts, we use large-scale datasets consisting of real-world human-LLM interactions (Figure~\ref{fig:overview}a).
+Specifically, we curate a dataset of 26,334 first-turn queries relevant to Schwartz's values, sourced from ShareGPT\footnote{\url{https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered}} and LMSYS-Chat-1M \citep{zheng2024lmsyschatm, han-etal-2025-value}.

-\paragraph{System prompts } To extract prompted value vectors, we use system prompts that elicit value expressions.
+\textbf{System prompts. } To extract prompted value vectors, we use value-eliciting system prompts.
 For diversity, we use five different templates from prior studies~\citep{whose, from-values-to, hu-collier-2024-quantifying}.
 An example system prompt reads: ``**Your Profile**: You value Stimulation.
-Value Definition: Stimulation: values excitement, novelty, and challenge in life''.
-To enhance diversity within each template, we use GPT-4o-mini to augment the value definition, creating 100 variations per template.
+Value Definition: Stimulation: values excitement, novelty, and challenge in life.''
+To enhance diversity within each template, we use \texttt{GPT-4o-mini} to augment the value definition, creating 100 variations per template.
 When extracting prompted value representations, we randomly select a system prompt from the total 500 prompts, for each query.
-The details are in Appendix \ref{appendix:system_prompt}.
+The details are in \S~\ref{appendix:system_prompt}.